gchq/Palisade-examples/deployment-k8s/local-k8s/README.md

 ## Running using the Bash Scripts

-Ensure Line Endings are correct for the environment you are using.
+Ensure line endings are correct for the environment you are using.
 If running on Windows, checked out in CRLF, be aware that Docker will be expecting LF endings in any scripts inside containers.

 Both the [example-runner](../../example-runner) and the [performance tests](../../performance) have two sets of scripts, one local set outside of the cluster ([here](./example-runner) and [here](./performance) respectively) and one set inside the containers ([here](../../example-runner/src/main/resources/k8s-bash-scripts) and [here](../../performance/src/main/resources/k8s-bash-scripts) respectively).
 The deployment steps can be automated using the provided local bash scripts, which are intended to be run from the [Palisade-examples](../..) root directory.